China mobile apps 2021: An overview of the Chinese mobile ecosystem today

 If you’re going to bring your app to China, you’re going to need to work with the government.
 And you’ll need to do that via a local partner with boots on the ground and Chinese citizenship and ownership.

-China recently fined home-grown tech giant Alibaba a record-breaking $2.8 billion for abusing its monopoly position, and that’s not all.
-Chinese regulators are also looking at smaller companies, fining English-language food delivery app Sherpa $180,000 for winning “99.8% [of the] daily orders in the English-language food delivery market in the first ten months in 2019,” according to Technode.
+For instance, China fined home-grown tech giant Alibaba a record-breaking $2.8 billion for abusing its monopoly position.
+Chinese regulators are also looking at smaller companies, fining English-language food delivery app Sherpa $180,000 for having a monopoly position: winning “99.8% [of the] daily orders in the English-language food delivery market in the first ten months in 2019,” according to Technode.

 Expect it to take longer than you think it should.